Independent prison monitoring is the heart of JHA’s work.

 Reports are based on our prison monitoring visits, observations, interviews with and written surveys from both staff and prisoners, interviews and information exchange with prison administrators, correspondence from those housed in correctional facilities, and information provided directly by the Illinois Department of Corrections.

 We collect voluntary, anonymous surveys of both staff and prisoners during adult correctional center visits.
 Survey results enhance and amplify our monitoring work by incorporating inmates’ and prison employees’ attitudes and opinions.
 Survey data provides useful comparisons among facilities and changes in perceptions over time, and is critical to amplifying the voices of prisoners and staff beyond prison walls.
+Find individual facility survey reports using the report finder below, or use our inmate survey data dashboard to customize the data you would like to view.

 Search facilities using the search bar below.